maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-3.md

 **Video Script Prompt**

 **Objective:**
-"To explain the birth of 'urbanism' as a discipline during the Renaissance and how Leonardo, inspired by contemporary projects, began to reconstruct a vision for a new, coordinated city."
+"To tell the story of Leonardo's 'quest'—his decision to fight the 'villain' of the chaotic medieval city and design something truly new, inspired by the spirit of the Renaissance."

 **Target Vocabulary:**
 "This video explores the intellectual environment and Leonardo's initial design concepts."